-- (a) "computer material" includes- - (i) data: - (ii) a computer (computer A) or any part thereof; - (iii) any other computer (computer B) or any part thereof, if- - (A) data from computer A is available to computer B; and - (B) there are reasonable grounds for believing that such data is stored in computer B; and - (iv) any data storage medium; - (b) the power to seize includes the power to - make and retain a copy of data, including by using onsite equipment;
+- (a) "computer material" includes- - (i) data; - (ii) a computer (computer A) or any part thereof; - (iii) any other computer (computer B) or any part thereof, if- - (A) data from computer A is available to computer B, or data from computer B is available to computer A; and - (B) there are reasonable grounds for believing that such data is stored in computer B; and

-- (ii) render inaccessible, or remove, data in a computer; and - (iii) take a printout of, or otherwise reproduce or capture, the output of any computer or data.
+- (iv) any data storage medium; - (b) the power to seize includes the power to- - (i) make and retain a copy of data, including by using on-site equipment; - (ii) render inaccessible, or remove, data in a computer; and - (iii) take a printout of, or otherwise reproduce or capture, the output of any computer or data. - (2) This Part shall apply for the purpose of investigations and enforcement proceedings in respect of offences under any law.